EricAgyemang/IT432StreamHeartRateData/README.md

 -------------
 *Note:*

-      1. The Raspberry Pi Zero W is recommended for this codelab but we use Raspberry Pi 3 Model B instead, which also works.
+      1. The Raspberry Pi Zero W is recommended for this codelab but this project uses the Raspberry Pi 3 Model B which works.
       2. The Raspberry Pi Zero W require the programmer to have GPIO Hammer Headers or USB hub(to allow for connecting a keyboard and mouse into the USB port ib the Raspberry Pi), and soldering iron with solder.